hendriknielaender/double-trouble/data/blog/product_engineers.md

 ## Introduction

-Has it been ages since the last meaningful feature was shipped?
+Has it been ages since the last meaningful feature has been shipped?
 Do you have raging customers, excited about the project - or are they already researching for competitors?

-In this massive post we'll look at these questions and different aspect of the term we call as "product engineering".
-We will not also analyse the problem but also give hints for the solution and from our own real life experimentaton with this concept.
+It is this setting which got us thinking on the topic we call as "product engineering".
+In this massive post, we will not only analyse the problem, but also give hints for the solution and from our own real life experimentaton.

 ## A Common Pitfall: Upgrading useless things

-> In the end, it's not about the perfect product, its about a working product.
+> Plenty of companies stop innovating, while everybody is very busy.

 This is the difference between a strategy vs plan: Is the task just a plan to extend and improve a codebase, or is it part of a strategy to increase the market fit?

-A lot of teams plan for minor increases, for reworks of, this, this, that and the other.
+A lot of teams plan for minor improvements, for reworks of, this, this, that and the other.
 While the revenue is coming in, that might be fine.
 For a project that brings in revenue it is worth investing in its quality.

-Plenty of companies that are outside of the inital startup phase struggle here.
-Companies like Amazon try to combat this with slogans like "it's always day one".
+Many companies that are outside of the inital startup phase struggle here.
+Amazon tries to combat this with slogans like "it's always day one".
 Though it is just a sentiment, just a slogan, the idea is needed for many companies.

 > The more problems we solve for the user, the more the flow of money into the company can increase.